Robert G. Gard Jr.: Post-Army career

 After retiring from the Army, Gard served as visiting professor of international relations at the American University of Paris (1981–82), director of the Bologna Center of the Johns Hopkins School of Advanced International Studies (SAIS) in Bologna, Italy (1982–87), and president of the Monterey Institute of International Studies in Monterey, California (1987–98).
 Since 1998, Gard has served as a Washington, D.C.-area consultant on international security.

-Gard is a member of the Council on Foreign Relations and serves on the boards of governors of the APEC Education Foundation; the boards of directors of the Bulletin of the Atomic Scientists and Center for Arms Control and Non-Proliferation; the board of trustees of Chapman Foundation and Veterans for America (formerly the Vietnam Veterans of America Foundation); the board of advisors of the United Foundation for Chinese Orphans; and the board of visitors of the Defense Language Institute.
+Gard was a member of the Council on Foreign Relations and served on the boards of governors of the APEC Education Foundation; the boards of directors of the Bulletin of the Atomic Scientists and Center for Arms Control and Non-Proliferation; the board of trustees of Chapman Foundation and Veterans for America (formerly the Vietnam Veterans of America Foundation); the board of advisors of the United Foundation for Chinese Orphans; and the board of visitors of the Defense Language Institute.

 Gard has written a number of published monographs, book chapters, academic journal articles, and newspaper op-eds.

-Gard has argued that the U.S. should ratify the Ottawa Treaty banning land mines, and is an advocate for nuclear arms control measures, such as the New START treaty.
+Gard has argued that the U.S. should ratify the Ottawa Treaty banning land mines, and was an advocate for nuclear arms control measures, such as the New START treaty.

 Gard was a staunch critic of the Iraq War, speaking out against the war in 2007 and writing in 2013 that the war "has come to symbolize an era of American overreach and, to some, even hubris."
 In 2008, Gard endorsed Barack Obama for president and criticized John McCain, writing that "McCain has adopted, promoted, and sustained the position of the so-called neo-conservatives and ultra-nationalists who believe that the United States should capitalize on American military superiority to spread democracy abroad."